-1 SUMMARY
+EXECUTIVE SUMMARY

-1.1 The effects of flood control structures on the migration of fishes in Bangladesh has previously been overlooked during planning.
-Considering the importance of these movements in the life cycles of fish, this issue should be addressed in future plans.

-1.2 To allow the passage of fish, fish passes can be constructed at regulators which create significant head height differences between the upstream and downstream (or inside and outside) water levels and where interference with migration routes is apparent.
-This is particularly important in the North East (NE) region of Bangladesh, where head differences commonly exceed three metres and where the carp fishery may be in jeopardy due to obstruction of migration pathways by flood control structures.
+- 1 The effects of flood control structures on the migration of fish in Bangladesh has previously been overlooked during planning.
+Considering the importance of these movements in the life cycles of fish, this issue should be addressed in future plans. - 2 To allow the passage of fish, fish passes can be constructed at regulators which create significant head height differences between the upstream and downstream (or inside and outside) water levels and where interference with migration routes is apparent.
+This is particularly important in the North East Region of Bangladesh, where head differences commonly exceed three metres and where the carp fishery may be in jeopardy due to obstruction of migration pathways by flood control structures.
 The installation of fish passes should also be considered when large main river barrages are planned.
-Passes can be designed in the light of experience gained elsewhere in the world.

-1.3 Throughout Bangladesh, small and intermediate scale regulators are affecting the movement of fishes to and from the floodplain.
-Efficient flood control produces benefits for agriculture, but can devastate floodplain fisheries.
-Regulators can be modified simply to improve their "fish-friendliness", prevent fish kills, minimise damage to fish and avert detrimental changes in behaviour.
+Passes can be designed in the light of experience gained elsewhere in the world. - 3 Throughout Bangladesh, small and intermediate scale regulators are affecting the movement of fishes to and from the floodplain.
+Efficient flood control produces benefits for agriculture, but can damage floodplain fisheries.
+Regulators can be modified simply to improve their "fish-friendliness", prevent fish kills, minimise physical harm to fish and avert detrimental changes in behaviour.
 It may therefore be possible to compromise between the needs of fish and rice, to optimise the production of both.

-2 INTRODUCTION
+1 INTRODUCTION

-2.1 Flood control schemes in Bangladesh, prior to the FAP, have previously not considered and proposed mitigation against the negative impacts on the floodplain fisheries.
+Flood control schemes in Bangladesh, prior to the Flood Action Plan (FAP), have previously not considered nor proposed mitigation against the negative impacts on the floodplain fisheries.
 One of the most important prerequisites for the life cycle of many fishes is the ability to move between the different habitats required for growth and reproduction.
 If this is obstructed by FCD/I schemes, then not only is the fishery constrained by the physical boundaries, but the interruption of the life cycle can severely reduce the production of fish.

-2.2 The effectiveness of flood control schemes is dependent upon embanking an area of the floodplain and installing regulators, through which water is channelled in and drained out at appropriate times.

-2.3 Embankments along river banks alter the flow pattern and velocity of current in the river and consequently may effect the response of fish migrating upstream.
+The effectiveness of flood control schemes is dependent upon embanking an area of the floodplain and installing regulators, through which water is channelled in and drained out at appropriate times.
+Embankments along river banks alter the flow pattern and velocity of current in the river and consequently may effect the response of fish migrating upstream.

-2.4 With the construction of full riverside embankments, the overbank spillage of river water is changed from a continuous slow seepage across the floodplain to a powerful surge of water through narrow canals and sluices.
+With the construction of full riverside embankments, the overbank spillage of river water is changed from a continuous slow seepage across the floodplain during peak floods to a powerful surge of water through narrow canals and sluices.
 As a result fish actively moving onto the floodplain to breed and feed are swept with the current, disorientating them and possibly causing physical damage.

-2.5 In the NE region of Bangladesh, Indian major carps are thought to overwinter in haors (large flooded areas) and pass into the rivers around April, when they are stimulated to move by run-off from rainfall in the hills of India.
+In the NE Region of Bangladesh, Indian major carps are thought to overwinter in haors (large flooded areas) and pass into the rivers around April, when they are stimulated to move by run-off from rainfall in the hills of India.
 Embanking haor areas blocks the passage of carp and narrows the escape routes to the rivers.
-Flows of water through the regulators can be in either direction and can reach current speeds that would stimulate fish to move against the current, which could disorientate fish and possibly change migratory behaviour.

-2.6 Where submersible embankments are present, delay in the overbank flooding affects the movement of adults and delays the drift of hatchlings onto the floodplain.
-Early flash flooding in the NE region is important in dispersing hatchlings over the haors.
+Where submersible embankments are present, delay in the overbank flooding affects the movement of adults and may delay the drift of fry onto the floodplain.

-2.7 The effects of regulators on the drift of hatchlings is unclear, although densities of fish upstream and downstream of structures are often different.
+The effects of regulators on the drift of hatchlings is unclear, although densities of fish upstream and downstream of structures are often different.
 The hydrostatic pressure caused by head differences across regulators may sometimes be sufficient to kill hatchlings, but studies by FAP 17 have so far not recorded such kills (FAP 17 Interim Report, 1993).
 Hatchling studies are continuing at a number of regulators in the NE and NW regions of Bangladesh.